-- 3.32 The Reporter highlighted the need for the company to include analysis of service against expenditure with links made to root cause analysis and to use root cause analysis to establish if atypical events are inside management control or not.
-We agree that this is required and trust that this will form part of the company's proposed ITS strategy. - 3.33 The Reporter also noted that NI Water would like to discuss the potential for introducing "minutes per property" (in lieu of DG3 targets) at the PC21 mid-term review, for better alignment with practice in England & Wales.
+- 3.44 We believe that our approach to DG3 target setting for PC21 aligns with the Reporter's findings.
+The Reporter raised concerns in relation to the company's proposed targets, noting that the information submitted by the company appeared to show that there was a comfortable gap between outturns and targets in PC15.
+The Reporter highlighted that ambitious but achievable targets can help drive innovation and notable service improvements for customers. - 3.45 The Reporter also highlighted the need for the company to include analysis of service against expenditure with links made to root cause analysis and to use root cause analysis to establish if atypical events are inside management control or not.
+We agree that this is required and trust that this will form part of the company's proposed ITS strategy. - 3.46 We understand that NI Water would like to discuss the potential for introducing "minutes per property" (in lieu of DG3 targets) at the PC21 midterm review, for better alignment with practice in England & Wales.
 We look forward to engaging with NI Water on this issue once it has developed its proposals.